juhwang8378/spooty-app/README.md

 ![spooty logo](assets/logo.svg)
 # Spooty - self-hosted Spotify downloader
 Spooty is a self-hosted Spotify downloader.
-It allows downloading tracks/playlists/albums/artists from Spotify URLs.
+It lets you search Spotify inside the app and download tracks, albums, or artists.
 It can also subscribe to playlists and download new songs upon release.
 Spooty does not download audio from Spotify; it only uses Spotify for metadata and then finds and downloads matching music on YouTube.
 The project is based on NestJS and Angular.